-- 1. Executive Committee (EC) - a) For all EC voting, each domestic and international member, as defined by Table IV-1 and IV-2, shall have one vote.
-If a Utility has announced a plant shutdown, and notified the PWROG that they are only permitted to vote on generic type issues if they have other plants still planning to stay operating and would only have votes for those plants. - b) Voting of the Charter or any other binding commitments (e.g. NEI 03-08 protocol) requires 75% of eligible votes cast by representatives present and voting or their proxies. - c) Voting for officer elections shall be by simple majority of eligible vote cast by representatives present and voting or their proxies. - d) If necessary, EC voting may be held electronically.
+- 1. Executive Committee (EC) - a) For emergent domestic industry issue Generic PAs, each domestic voting member shall have one vote per Utility. - 1) Approval requires a minimum of 15 of the 17 Domestic Utilities, regardless of the number of unit or sites for any given Utility. - 2) Since these PAs are addressing domestic industry issues, the International members will not vote. - b) For all remaining EC voting, each domestic and international member, as defined by Table IV-1 and IV-2, shall have one vote.
+If a Utility has announced a plant shutdown, and notified the PWROG that they are only permitted to vote on generic type issues if they have other plants still planning to stay operating and would only have votes for those plants. - c) Voting of the Charter or any other binding commitments (e.g. NEI 03-08 protocol) requires 75% of eligible votes cast by representatives present and voting or their proxies. - d) Voting for officer elections shall be by simple majority of eligible vote cast by representatives present and voting or their proxies. - e) If necessary, EC voting may be held electronically.
 All applicable domestic members must be counted in determining vote results, regardless of a vote being cast.
-International electronic votes are only counted in determining vote results if the vote was cast. - e) The EC has the responsibility and is expected to provide input on voting for all PAs under consideration at the TC and MC levels prior to the vote.
+International electronic votes are only counted in determining vote results if the vote was cast. - f) The EC has the responsibility and is expected to provide input on voting for all PAs under consideration at the TC and MC levels prior to the vote.
 Once the PA is approved at the TC or MC level, it is considered authorized pending SC review.